Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## Credits

-* Code Institutes template for Heritage Housing Issues was used to build off of.
+* Code Institutes template for ['Heritage Housing Issues'](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) was used to build off of.
-* Guidance for approaching the project from Code Institutes 'Churnometer' project walkthrough
+* Guidance for how to approach the project taken from Code Institutes 'Churnometer' project walkthrough
+* Increasing understanding using Udemy learning course on ['Learning Python for Data Analysis and Visualization'](https://www.udemy.com/course/learning-python-for-data-analysis-and-visualization/) by Jose Portilla
+* Increasing understanding using Udemy learning course on ['Python for Data Science and Machine Learning Bootcamp'](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/) by Jose Portilla where aditional learning took place for Support Vector Machines
+* Coursera learning course on ['Build a Machine Learning Web App with Streamlit and Python'](https://www.coursera.org/projects/machine-learning-streamlit-python)
+* A Library of Youtube tutorials and learning material used for additional guidance with the project, offered by [Siddhardhan](https://www.youtube.com/@Siddhardhan/videos) which inspired the idea of using a Support Vector Machine model to classify the data.
+* National Library of Medicine Article on ['Predicting Type 2 Diabetes Using Logistic regression and Machine Learning Approaches'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9018179/) was used to gain an understanding for potential approaches which could be used for the project.

 * In this section, you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
 * You can break the credits section up into Content and Media, depending on what you have included in your project.